Anza Trail Native Garden

 1776, four miles of which reside in Griffith Park.
 The Trail was designated a Historic Trail by Congress in 1990.

 It is important to note, that the Trail the Anza Expedition took was not one that they forged themselves.
-It is often noted that the colonial mission would not have been so successful without the help of the Native Americans they encountered.
+It is often mentioned that the colonial mission would not have been so successful without the help of the Native Peoples they encountered.
 Here, in what would become Los Angeles, they were guided by local Tongva people who had been living in the area for millennia.
 They guided the Spanish through their own paths and utilized their own understanding of the land.
 However different it may have appeared to Western Europeans, It was not an empty wild California that Anza traveled through but an inhabited and managed landscape.

 Opening Hours of Griffith Park